0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 We design a model which learns to `discriminate a reliable match` by recognizing patterns of supporting matches in its neighbourhood.
-Furthermore, We do this in a fully differentiable way, such that this trainable matching module can be
+Furthermore, We do this in a fully differentiable way, such that this trainable matching module can be directly combined with strong CNN image descriptors.

+There are five main components.
+* dense feature extraction and matching
+* the neighbourhood consensus network
+* a soft mutual nearest neighbour filtering
+* extraction of corresspondences from the output 4D filtered match tensor
+* weakly supervised training loss